 Build your first app using C#

-Start Microsoft Teams app development by building your first app with a tab, a bot, and a message extension capability.
+Start Microsoft Teams app development by building your first Teams app with a tab, a bot, or a message extension capability.

 In this tutorial, you'll learn: